k-box/k-search-client-php/readme.md

 	php vendor/bin/phpunit

-to execute the tests with your version of php (of any version of PHP).
+to execute the tests with your version of PHP.